The 2014 Writing Competition is now open to applicants.

-Young adult division (age 25 and younger): For our 2013 Writing Competition we are pleased to announce the addition of the young adult essay division.
-Contestants are to read Yi Mun-yol's novella Our Twisted Hero and write an essay in response to the provided prompt.
+Young adult and senior division (age 25 and younger & grade 12 and younger): Contestants are to read Yi Mun-yol's novella Our Twisted Hero and write an essay in response to the provided prompt.

 Junior division (grade 8 and younger): Contestants are to write an essay in response to one of three provided topics regarding a folktale of the contestant's choice.
 Contestants must choose one of the stories listed on our folktales page.